PaddlePaddle/PaddleSpatial/apps/arche-act/README.md

-# ArcheAct: A Collaborative Agent Framework with MixAct and Disambiguaty
+# ArcheAct: An LLM-Based Multi-Agent Framework with Disambiguation and Polymorphic Role-Playing

 <div align="center">